GoogleCloudPlatform/k8s-stackdriver/custom-metrics-stackdriver-adapter/examples/prometheus-to-sd/README.md

 ## Horizontal Pod Autoscaling object

 In the example, there is a [Horizontal Pod Autoscaler object](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) configured to scale the deployment on the exported metric.
-This will cause the deployment to scale up to 5 replicas over the course of ~15 minutes.
-If you do not see a successful scale up event for a longer period of time, there is likely an issue with your setup.
-See [Troubleshooting](#troubleshoooting) section for possible reasons.
+This will cause the deployment to scale up to 5 replicas for ~15 minutes.
+If you do not see a successful scale-up event for a longer period, there is likely an issue with your setup.
+See the [Troubleshooting](#troubleshoooting) section for possible reasons.

-- If you want to use metrics from the prometheus dummy exporter you deployed, you can directly use the metric name in the yaml file, such as `foo` in the example, the stackdriver adapter will interpret it `custom.googleapis.com|foo` by default.
+- If you want to use metrics from the Prometheus dummy exporter you deployed, you can directly use the metric name in the YAML file, such as `foo` in the example, the stackdriver adapter will interpret it `custom.googleapis.com|foo` by default.
-- If you want to use GMP metrics, you will need to provide the metric's full name from the [Metrics Explorer](https://console.cloud.google.com/monitoring/metrics-explorer) in Google Cloud Console's monitoring page, in this case, it will be `prometheus.googleapis.com|foo|gauge`.
+- If you want to use Google Cloud Managed Service for Prometheus metrics, you will need to provide the metric's full name from the [Metrics Explorer](https://console.cloud.google.com/monitoring/metrics-explorer) in Google Cloud Console's monitoring page, in this case, it will be `prometheus.googleapis.com|foo|gauge`.

 ## Troubleshooting